Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 • Select the List you want to save on this Site & Click on the Next button.

 That’s it, your files are migrated successfully.
-Now, let’s move on to the automated solution.
+Now, let’s move on to another solution.

-Now if users are very well proficient in SharePoint technicalities as well as PowerShell Scripts, then they can opt for the PSH method as well.
-However, this method contains several complexities for SharePoint Online migrate List to another Site in the process.
+Now if users are very proficient in SharePoint technicalities as well as PowerShell Scripts, then they can opt for the PSH method as well.
+However, this method contains several complexities for SharePoint Online migrate list to another Site in the process.

 Prerequisites: